GuardianUI/documentation/getting-started/writing-tests.md

-### Using Hooks
+## Using Hooks

-You can use test hooks to define groups of tests, or hooks like `test.beforeAll`, `test.beforeEach`, `test.afterAll`, and `test.afterEach` to perform reused sets of actions before/after each test or as setup/teardown for test suites.
+You can use test hooks to define groups of tests, or hooks such as `test.beforeAll`, `test.beforeEach`, `test.afterAll`, and `test.afterEach` to perform reused sets of actions before/after each test or as setup/teardown for test suites.
 For more information visit the [Playwright Test Hooks documentation](https://playwright.dev/docs/api/class-test).

 ```typescript
 // tests/example.spec.ts